Locality-Aware Automatic Differentiation on the GPU for Mesh-Based Computations: Applications

 \section{Applications}

-We evaluate our system on four representative applications in mesh-based geometry processing and optimization, each highlighting a different capability or performance aspect.
-All experiments are conducted on an NVIDIA RTX 4090 GPU with 24~GB memory, using CUDA 12.6 on a system with an Intel\textsuperscript{\textregistered} Core\texttrademark~i9-14900KF (24-core, 4.4~GHz) and 64~GB RAM.
+We evaluate our system on seven different applications in mesh-based simulation, geometry processing, and optimization, each highlighting a different capability or performance aspect.
+All experiments are conducted on an NVIDIA RTX 4090 GPU with 24~GB memory, using CUDA 13 and Visual Studio 2022 on a system with an Intel\textsuperscript{\textregistered} Core\texttrademark~i9-14900KF (24-core, 4.4~GHz) and 64~GB RAM.
 Reported timings exclude preprocessing and data structure initialization.

-In summary, mass-spring simulation (\S\ref{sec:spring}) evaluates gradient and sparse Hessian computation for second-order methods with multiple energy terms.
+In summary, the mass-spring cloth simulation application (\S\ref{sec:spring}) evaluates gradient and sparse Hessian computation for second-order methods with multiple energy terms, compared against an optimized PyTorch implementation.
 Mesh parameterization (\S\ref{sec:param}) tests our system's ability to compute efficient Hessian-vector products in scenarios where explicit Hessian construction is unnecessary.
 Manifold optimization (\S\ref{sec:manifold}) highlights the system's flexibility in more complex tasks and benchmarks first-order derivative performance in the L-BFGS algorithm.
-Lastly, Laplacian smoothing (\S\ref{sec:smooth}) serves as a first-order optimization benchmark comparing our gradient computation to various baselines and manual derivative implementation.
+Polyvector design (\S\ref{sec:polyvector}) evaluates our system's performance for vector-valued problems.
+ARAP mesh deformation (\S\ref{sec:arap}) compares our system against Thallo~\cite{Mara:2021:TSF} for non-linear least square problems.
+The smoothing application (\S\ref{sec:area}) serves as a first-order optimization benchmark, comparing our gradient computation to various baselines and to manual derivative implementation.
+Finally, the elastic simulation example (\S\ref{sec:elastic_sim}) explores our system's performance for dynamically changing Hessian sparsity.